Who We Are

-Later, the name of the organization was changed to Science Fiction and Fantasy Writers of America, although the acronym SFWA was not changed.
-The acronym may be pronounced as either ‘SEFwa’ or ‘SIFwa’.

-Today, SFWA is home to over 1900 authors, artists, and allied professionals, and is widely recognized as one of the most effective non-profit writers’ organizations in existence.
-Each year the organization presents the prestigious Nebula Awards® for the year’s best literary and dramatic works of speculative fiction.

 In 1991, the name of the organization was changed to Science Fiction and Fantasy Writers of America, although the acronym SFWA was not changed.

 Today, SFWA is home to nearly 1900 authors, artists, and allied professionals, and is widely recognized as one of the most effective non-profit writers’ organizations in existence.